-Since the release of the preferred route and concept design in 2017, we have engaged with thousands of you who live and work in and around our project area.
+Since 2017, starting with the release of the preferred route and concept design, we engaged with thousands of you who live and work in and around our project area.
 We have listened to better understand your concerns and have incorporated your feedback and suggestions into our design where possible.

-In 2018, we carried out a wide range of consultation and engagement activities to help refine our design based on community feedback and we worked to reduce community impact where possible.
+In 2018, we carried out a wide range of consultation and engagement activities to help refine our design based on community feedback and we aimed to reduce community impact where possible.

 What you told us

 Your feedback on the Western Harbour Tunnel and Beaches Link Proposed Reference design 2018 focused on the following topics:

 Each submission has been examined individually to understand the concerns raised.
 Where similar issues have been raised in different submissions, only one response has been provided.
 Key environmental issues raised:

 We carried out extensive consultation during 2017 and 2018.
 During this time your feedback has been critical to helping us refine the design and make a number of positive changes to the project, which was presented in the EIS.
 These changes are outlined below.